-This project, called the Watershed Quilt Project, is a grassroots effort inspired by a program iniated in the Nature Quilt Project in Macomb, Illinois.
-Our local version of the project builds on recommendations of the recent Aux Sable Creek Watershed Plan that recommends introducing the concepts of watersheds and stormwater in the classroom as well as working on programs with children such as precipitation monitoring, runoff tracing, stream monitoring and analysis, and habitat assessments.
+The Watershed Quilt Project is a grassroots effort inspired by a program initiated in the Nature Quilt Project in Macomb, Illinois.
+Our local version of the project builds on recommendations of the recent Aux Sable Creek Watershed Plan that recommends introducing the concepts of watersheds and stormwater management in the classroom as well as working on programs with children such as precipitation monitoring, runoff tracing, stream monitoring and analysis, and habitat assessments.

 This project is supported, in part, by an Illinois EPA Section 319 grant for the Aux Sable Creek Watershed.
 It is also partially supported by the Community Foundation of Grundy County.
 The Conservation Foundation, a local not-for-profit 501c3 organization who’s mission is to preserve land and protect streams is the fiscal agent for the watershed organizations involved in this project.